 profile, will allow you to request additional permissions.

 These scopes allow you to code your app in a minimal-disclosure fashion so you can only ask the user for the set of information that your app needs to do its job.
-For more information on these scopes, see the v2.0 scope reference.
+For more information on these scopes, see the Microsoft identity platform scope reference.

-The v2.0 endpoint issues a smaller set of claims in its tokens by default to keep payloads small.
-If you have apps and services that have a dependency on a particular claim in a v1.0 token that is no longer provided by default in a v2.0 token, consider using the optional claims feature to include that claim.
+The Microsoft identity platform endpoint issues a smaller set of claims in its tokens by default to keep payloads small.
+If you have apps and services that have a dependency on a particular claim in a v1.0 token that is no longer provided by default in a Microsoft identity platform token, consider using the optional claims feature to include that claim.

-There are a few restrictions to be aware of when using v2.0.
+There are a few restrictions to be aware of when using Microsoft identity platform.

-When you build applications that integrate with the Microsoft identity platform, you need to decide whether the v2.0 endpoint and authentication protocols meet your needs.
-The v1.0 endpoint and platform is still fully supported and, in some respects, is more feature rich than v2.0.
-However, v2.0 introduces significant benefits for developers.
+When you build applications that integrate with the Microsoft identity platform, you need to decide whether the Microsoft identity platform endpoint and authentication protocols meet your needs.
+The v1.0 endpoint and platform is still fully supported and, in some respects, is more feature rich than Microsoft identity platform.
+However, Microsoft identity platform introduces significant benefits for developers.

-- If you want or need to support personal Microsoft accounts in your application, or you're writing a new application, use v2.0.
+- If you want or need to support personal Microsoft accounts in your application, or you're writing a new application, use Microsoft identity platform.
 But before you do, make sure you understand the limitations discussed in this article.

-- If you're migrating or updating an application that relies on SAML, you can't use v2.0.
-Instead, refer to the v1.0 guide.
+- If you're migrating or updating an application that relies on SAML, you can't use Microsoft identity platform.
+Instead, refer to the Azure AD v1.0 guide.

-The v2.0 endpoint will evolve to eliminate the restrictions listed here, so that you'll only ever need to use the v2.0 endpoint.
-In the meantime, use this article to determine whether the v2.0 endpoint is right for you.
-We'll continue to update this article to reflect the current state of the v2.0 endpoint.
-Check back to reevaluate your requirements against v2.0 capabilities.
+The Microsoft identity platform endpoint will evolve to eliminate the restrictions listed here, so that you'll only ever need to use the Microsoft identity platform endpoint.
+In the meantime, use this article to determine whether the Microsoft identity platform endpoint is right for you.
+We'll continue to update this article to reflect the current state of the Microsoft identity platform endpoint.
+Check back to reevaluate your requirements against Microsoft identity platform capabilities.

 Restrictions on app registrations

-For each app that you want to integrate with the v2.0 endpoint, you can create an app registration in the Microsoft Application Registration Portal.
-Alternatively, you can register an app using the App registrations (Preview) experience in the Azure portal.
-Existing Microsoft account apps are not compatible with the preview portal, but all AAD apps are, regardless of where or when they were registered.
+For each app that you want to integrate with the Microsoft identity platform endpoint, you can create an app registration in the new App registrations experience in the Azure portal.
+Existing Microsoft account apps aren't compatible with the portal, but all Azure AD apps are, regardless of where or when they were registered.